From Cambridge Larp Society

 NFNC was set on the newly-discovered island of Mat Sellah.
 Each of the characters could be one of three races (standard Human, tattooed and pointy-eared Alfar, or scaly Ozgur) and hold a strong allegiance to one of the four churches, one of the three countries of the nearby continent, or one of two other investigative factions.
 The characters arrived on Mat Sellah to investigate and take advantage of the appearance of a magical Portal which surged with power from the Beyond, the place where both Gods and the demonic entities called Strangers lived.
 The game ended when the characters, having inadvertently used up most of the Portal’s power for their research, used its final gasp to allow The Explorer, one of the Gods, to manifest in the world.

 More information about No Flag No Country can be found on its website.

-CLS’s second game post-Treasure Trap and the society’s current game is Breaking Worlds, a 2-year run apocalyptic fantasy game written by Nye Redman-White and Rosemary Warner.
-Breaking Worlds (BW) will run between October 2016 and June 2018.
+CLS’s third game was Breaking Worlds, a 2-year run apocalyptic fantasy game written by Nye Redman-White and Rosemary Warner.
+Breaking Worlds (BW) ran from October 2016 to May 2018.

-BW is set in the island realm of Arginet, which until a year before the start of the game had been a stable and peaceful place.
-However, cracks have started appearing in the fabric of reality in a metaphysical outburst known simply as the Breaking, bringing with them strange people and dangerous creatures.
-In this tumultuous time, the characters of the game have come together to explore, exploit, and defend against the tumultuous spirit world and the mysterious threat from beyond.
+BW was set in the island realm of Arginet, which until a year before the start of the game had been a stable and peaceful place.
+However, cracks had started appearing in the fabric of reality in a metaphysical outburst known simply as the Breaking, bringing with them strange people and dangerous creatures.
+In this tumultuous time, the characters of the game came together to explore, exploit, and defend against the tumultuous spirit world and the mysterious threat from beyond.

 More information about Breaking Worlds can be found on its website.